Skip to content

 What technical skills can I expect to develop?

 The only thing we guarantee is that you’ll solve problems daily using code - the subject matter will change depending on the course we’re teaching.
-This will vary depending on the clients that we’ve got coming in.
+This will vary depending on the clients roles that we’ve got coming in.
+Broadly, you’ll become skilled in writing excellent code, solving complex problems and creating impact through technology.

 I’m keen to learn about AI/ML/Data/Web Development/Crypto/etc is that possible?